particle-iot/docs/src/content/hardware/migration-guides/e404x-migration-guide.md

 ### Pin functions removed

-The following pins were used on the E Series but are not available on the E404X.
+The following pins were used on the E-Series but are not available on the E404X.
 You should not connect anything to these pins.

 {{!-- BEGIN do not edit content below, it is automatically generated 6c533551-bce6-4c2e-b248-c7274f4b1b22 --}}